DeanCording/node-red-contrib-persist/README.md

 ### Persistence replay process example

-This example shows how the replay of storage contents works.
+This example shows how the "persistence replay" of stored contents works.
 With the buttons of the left side of the `persist out` node the replay is triggered.

 <img src="assets/flow-replay.png" title="Replay example flow" width="800" />